 In S-100 spatial components may be shared.
 Under S-100 Level 3a geometry there may be several Feature instances that share the same spatial component by reference.
 For example a curve may be the spatial component referenced by a limit, a boundary or an adjacent zone.
 Similarly in S-121 the additional spatial information type with its attributes may be shared.
 A constraint is defined that locks the additional spatial information object to the corresponding S-121 Spatial Attribute object.
 Since the additional spatial information object and the S-121 Spatial component are locked together they must handle versioning in the same manner.
 Since geometry components are not versioned versioning is done at the feature level only.

 The attributes and relationships of S-121_SpatialAttributeType and S-121_AdditionalSpatialInformationType are shown in Figure C-4 below.
 The attributes of SpatialAttributeType are the same as for any spatial attribute from S-100.
-The additional information type AdditionalSpatialInformation contains the additional attributes required to support the legal aspects.
+The additional information type AdditionalSpatialInformation contains the additional attributes required to support the alternate coordinate reference system based positions and “Location by text” aspects.

 The attribute saID is the spatial attribute identifier that is referenced by the FeatureUnit.The attribute siID is the additional spatial attribute object identifier that is referenced by the FeatureUnit

 The attribute locationByText allows additional spatial information to be a textual description.
 This allows locations, limits, zones or spaces that are not fully described geometrically to be included.
-This is important in some legal cases where only some of the boundaries of a zone may be rigorously described.

 A CoordinateReferencingSystem (CRS) may optionally be textually described using the attribute referenceSystem.
 Some treaties points or lines may come from different sources and it is possible in one dataset to make use of more than one CRS.